 Cardholders can also redeem cash back rewards to pay for part or all of their eligible Amazon.com purchases (including tax and shipping fees).
 To do this, simply link your Chase Freedom Student Credit Card to your Amazon.com account.

 There is no minimum needed to redeem for cash back.
 Your points won’t expire so long as your account remains open, active, and in good standing.

 Related: Best Cash Back Credit Cards

 Should you get the Chase Freedom® Student credit card?
-If you can earn the bonus, use Lyft, and make the payments to earn the Good Standing Rewards and credit limit increase, consider this card.
+If you can earn the bonus and make the payments to earn the Good Standing Rewards and credit limit increase, consider this card.
 Plus, Chase has some of the best credit cards you can have in your wallet.

 Having the Chase Freedom Student Credit Card and staying in good standing can help you build a positive relationship with Chase.
 This may open the doors to some of the best Chase credit cards available.

 - The Best Contactless Credit Cards for Your Wallet